 Ever inviting sight of indoors – Guesthouse Husky in Ivalo, Lapland, Finland

 Let’s be honest, one of the biggest attractions of Guesthouse Husky is its husky farm.
-Staying at the guesthouse comes with the added benefit of spending time with the huskies when they’re not working.
-However, even if you chose not to stay at the guesthouse, you can simply book their husky safari.
+Staying at the guest house comes with the added benefit of spending time with the huskies when they’re not working.
+However, even if you choose not to stay at the guest house, you can simply book their husky safari.

 - Little Joe was the youngest of the husky pups